Knicks find new way to lose in 15th NBA game ever to go four overtimes

-The New York Knicks have discovered new ways to lose all season, and Saturday’s game against the Atlanta Hawks put them to the ultimate test — but they met the challenge in devastating fashion.
+The New York Knicks have discovered new ways to lose all season, and Sunday’s game against the Atlanta Hawks put them to the ultimate test — but they met the challenge in devastating fashion.

 [Follow Ball Don’t Lie on social media: Twitter | Instagram | Facebook | Tumblr]